Africa Check: Fact checks in the new media

 Originating with the World Health Organization (WHO) in 2008, the claim that 80% of South Africans use traditional healers has been spread by the news media worldwide.
 Africa Check found that this claim was greatly exaggerated and that the claim could be traced to an unsubstantiated claim made in 1983 WHO documents.

 Africa Check has objected to the notion of claiming particular places are "rape capitals of the world".
 According to Africa Check, it is not possible to make such comparisons because different countries have different legal definitions of rape, methods of collecting data of rapes, and levels of reporting rape.
 All of these issues make exact comparisons of rape rates across countries impossible, because the data is currently too unreliable.

 It also has a dedicated platform – the InfoFinder – with reliable sources of information from different African countries.

 In October 2018, Facebook announced its intention to co-operate with Africa Check and other third-party fact-checkers in Kenya, as well as the help of users, to flag fake news stories in a bid to improve the quality of news people find on its platform.
 It was subsequently to be rolled out to other African states.
 In the same month Facebook also started to provide fact checking tools to reduce fake news in Nigeria.

-In March 2019, Africa Check, in co-operation with NPO Volume Investigations, introduced the "What's crap on WhatsApp?" service to identify fake news more easily.
+In March 2019, Africa Check, in co-operation with nonprofit organisation Volume Investigations, introduced the "What's crap on WhatsApp?" service to identify fake news more easily.
 In August 2019, it was announced that Facebook, in partnership with Africa Check, would introduce new local language coverage for several African languages.
 In the same month Africa Check, together with the podcast company Volume, saw an incredible growth in its WhatsApp podcast exposing widely distributed false information and was able to extended its base of supporters throughout the COVID-19 pandemic.